AD

 FG Commends HYPREP Over Advancement On Ogoni Cleanup Initiative

-The Federal Government has praised the Hydrocarbon Pollution Remediation Project (HYPREP) for the significant progress made in the Ogoni cleanup initiative, labeling the effort as one of the key outcomes of President Bola Ahmed Tinubu’s Renewed Hope Agenda.
+The Federal Government has praised the Hydrocarbon Pollution Remediation Project (HYPREP) for the significant progress made in the Ogoni cleanup initiative, labelling the effort as one of the key outcomes of President Bola Ahmed Tinubu’s Renewed Hope Agenda.
 A top-level group from the Central Results Delivery Coordination Unit (CRDCU), in partnership with the Federal Ministry of Environment, recently completed a two-day evaluation trip to several project locations throughout Ogoniland in Rivers State.

 The team, headed by CRDCU Coordinator Esege Ebei-Esege on behalf of the President’s Special Adviser on Policy and Coordination, Hadiza Bala Usman, assessed the execution of remediation, infrastructure, and livelihood initiatives.
-Ebei-Esege characterized the projects as remarkable and pointed out that HYPREP, led by Project Coordinator Professor Nenibarini Zabbey, has made significant progress in only two years.
+Ebei-Esege characterised the projects as remarkable and pointed out that HYPREP, led by Project Coordinator Professor Nenibarini Zabbey, has made significant progress in only two years.

 Professor Zabbey welcomed the visit, noting that it allowed the team to observe concrete advancements in the field.
-He emphasized important achievements, such as notable progress in Phase 1 of the mangrove restoration and shoreline remediation initiatives.
+He emphasised important achievements, such as notable progress in Phase 1 of the mangrove restoration and shoreline remediation initiatives.
 He disclosed that preparations are in progress for the International Maritime Organisation (IMO) to start training and certifying community workers for Phase 2 of the shoreline remediation project, with the roster of participants currently being assembled from impacted communities.

 News: No Project Lacks Funding, Bayelsa Govt Insists